spotlightpa/poor-richard/content/news/2023-11-24-SPLBIRDNAMES.md

-blurb = "Led by the American Ornithological Society, groups in PA and across the US are reviewing avian names to decouple birds from racism and boost inclusion." byline = "Tanisha Thomas of Spotlight PA" description = "Led by the American Ornithological Society, groups in PA and across the US are reviewing avian names to decouple birds from racism and boost inclusion." image = "2023/11/01jn-qh3t-d7hc-rmj5.jpeg" image-credit = "Flickr / U.S. Fish and Wildlife Service" image-description = "A Baltimore oriole perched on a feeder eats jelly.
-The birds are named after Lord Baltimore." internal-id = "SPLBIRDNAMES" kicker = "Environment" modal-exclude = false
+blurb = "Led by the American Ornithological Society, groups in PA and across the US are reviewing avian names to decouple birds from racism and boost inclusion." byline = "Tanisha Thomas of Spotlight PA" description = "Led by the American Ornithological Society, groups in PA and across the US are reviewing avian names to decouple birds from racism and boost inclusion." image = "2023/11/01jp-j3ny-n228-hbv2.jpeg" image-credit = "Flickr / U.S. Fish and Wildlife Service" image-description = "A Baird's sandpiper, one of over a dozen birds that breed in, migrate to, or visit Pennsylvania that could be getting a new name." internal-id = "SPLBIRDNAMES" kicker = "Environment" modal-exclude = false